-The Secrets of AdWords CTR in 5 Charts
+The Secrets of Google Ads CTR in 5 Charts

 Click-through rate (CTR) is arguably the most important metric in paid search (organic, too, for that matter).
 It’s a key component in determining Quality Score.
 It’s indicative of copy that entices prospects to visit your landing pages.

 Consumers click on exceptional ads, ads that address their needs or make an emotional appeal, and gloss over bad (or even fine) ones.
 And while it’s possible that too many clicks can flood your landing pages with un- and under-qualified traffic, if you’re optimizing your landing pages and running remarketing campaigns, the benefits of a high CTR are clear.

 Of course, exceptional landing pages and all-encompassing remarketing efforts mean nothing if you aren’t driving a steady flow of traffic to your site, and to do that, you need great ads.
 What’s the indicator of mind-melting ad copy?
 CTR.

 Given the importance of click-through rate, let’s explore Google Ads (AdWords) CTR (in graphs!).

 1. What did CTR look like in 2016?